thomasisberg/macos-web-development/README.md

 ### Apache vhosts configuration

 After installation the Apache vhosts configuration is found at `/usr/local/etc/httpd/extra/`.
-Change it and restart Apache using `sudo apachectl -k restart`.
+Change it whenever you want and restart Apache using `sudo apachectl -k restart`.

 ### PHP ini

 The PHP ini file is installed as a symlink in each PHP version, pointing to `/usr/local/php/php.ini`.
-One file for all PHP versions. 🥳
+One file for all PHP versions.
+Enjoy! 🥳

 ## Usage